giturra/giturra.github.io/docs/cv.md

 ## Talks and Workshops

+* [January 2024] Workshop on Disinformation in Social Media: How to Protect Yourself from Deception for Seniors, Requinoa and Olivar, Chile ([slides](documents/Taller-PME.pdf) in Spanish).
 * [September 2023] Poster presentation RiverText: A Framework for Training and Evaluating Incremental Word Embeddings from Text Data Streams, The first Postgraduate Symposium at the Faculty of Math and Physics Sciences from the University of Chile, Santiago, Chile ([Certificate of Attendance](https://giturra.cl/documents/FCFM-Participate-Certificate.pdf)).
 * [July 2023] Paper Presentation entitled: RiverText: A Python Library for Training and Evaluating Incremental Word Embeddings from Text Data Streams, [The 46th International ACM SIGIR Conference on Research and Development in Information Retrieval](https://sigir.org/sigir2023/), Taipei, Taiwan ([Certificate of Attendance](https://giturra.cl/documents/SIGIR-Participation-Certificate.pdf)).
 * [July 2023] Workshop: Web Scrapping, [The Summer Institutes in Computational Social Science](https://sicss.io/2023/chile/), Santiago, Chile.